 For trainees with an overseas primary specialist qualification, a letter or certified copy from an equivalent Australian or New Zealand specialist college attesting to the comparability of the overseas primary qualification is required to be submitted alongside your training application.

 Before applying to join the training program, we encourage applicants to take a look at our accredited training sites page.
-The listed training sites are accredited for training in the Core Training Stage year.
+The listed training sites are accredited for training in the core training stage year.

 Doctors must apply to join the training program before commencing their training position.

-The application form lists the supporting documents that need to be submitted with the application form.
 For any questions on the application process please contact the faculty team via [email protected] or on +61 3 8517 5337.

 How to apply and pay

-• Certified copy* of your current medical registration.
+• Evidence of medical registration.

 If you have completed specialist pain medicine training overseas or are seeking short-term training opportunities, please visit the Specialist International Medical Graduates page for more information.